 Class 39 Young handler – handlers to be a maximum age of 18 years old

-Class 40 NPS UNREGISTERED IN HAND PONY NATIONAL CHAMPIONSHIP..
-Open to mares and geldings 148cm or under, 4 years old and over with no verified parentage.
+Class 40 NPS PUBS (Ponies of Unregistered Breeding)IN HAND NATIONAL CHAMPIONSHIP..
+Open to ponies 148cm or under, with no verified parentage.
 Must possess a basic ID passport.
 Rider any age.
 The owner does not have to be a NPS member for the pony to enter this competition, to qualify or to enter the final.

 Ponies to be judged as a practical family all round pony displaying good manners, correct way of going and functional conformation